ej-east/GRIND-TIME/README.md

 Automatically solve any edpuzzle, anywhere

 > [!CAUTION]
-> Teachers can view how long an edpuzzle takes a student to solve it, so be sure to wait the vidoe time before submitting
+> Teachers can view how long an edpuzzle takes a student to solve, so be sure to wait for the video time before submitting

 ### Features
--  Press `c` to complete all multiple choice answer questions
+-  Press `c` to complete all multiple-choice answer questions
 -  Works in canvas and schology